 - Put it in a visible spot as a daily reminder of where you are headed in life.
 Practice visualizing your dreams as you look at it.

 Here’s also an excellent video on how to create a vision board explained by a certified art therapist.

 5. Gift an Expressions of Gratitude

 Research indicates that thank you letters have positive psychological effects on both the sender and receiver.
-Focusing on expressions of gratitude can combat depression, ease pain, improve heart health, reduce inflammation, and alleviate anxieties.
-Long term habits of writing out gratitude create powerful changes in our mental and physical health.
+Specifically, focusing on expressions of gratitude can combat depression, ease pain, improve heart health, reduce inflammation, and alleviate anxieties.
+Long term habits of writing out gratitude also creates powerful changes in our mental and physical health.
 A thoughtful handwritten letter maximizes the benefit because it requires time to consider your thoughts of gratitude deeply.
-If so, what better way than to combine your thank you’s with your personal art touche?
+If so, what better way than to combine your thank you’s with your a personal touch of creativity?
 This exercise can also help you nourish your relationship with the people you love.